-- (c) Can return to a third country in which he or she has previously resided; - (d) Can travel to a third country for which he or she has a visa and where he or she may seek protection; - (e) Can travel to a third country where he or she has family or persons with whom he or she has close links; or - (f) Has applied solely for economic or medical reasons.
-In this case, normally a second interview will take place before the SEM takes the decision to dismiss the application.
+- (a) Can return to a "safe third country" in which he or she has previously resided; - (b) Can be transferred to the responsible country [under the Dublin Association Agreement]; - (c) Can return to a third country in which he or she has previously resided; - (d) Can travel to a third country for which he or she has a visa and where he or she may seek protection; - (e) Can travel to a third country where he or she has family or persons with whom he or she has close links; or - (f) Has applied solely for economic or medical reasons.
+In this case, normally a second interview will take place before the SEM takes the decision to dismiss the application.175

-The grounds relating to countries not listed as "safe third countries" in the Swiss list (see Safe Country Concepts below) do not apply if there are indications that there is no effective protection against refoulement in the individual case.
+The grounds relating to countries not listed as "safe third countries" in the Swiss list (see Safe Third Country) do not apply if there are indications that there is no effective protection against refoulement in the individual case.176

-Decisions to dismiss an application must normally be made within 5 working days of the application being filed or after the Dublin state concerned has agreed to the transfer request.
-In practice, these time limits are rarely respected.
+Decisions to dismiss an application must normally be made within 5 working days of the application being filed or after the Dublin state concerned has agreed to the transfer request.177 In practice, these time limits are rarely respected.
 There are several decisions from the Federal Administrative Court about delay of justice in relation to the similar rule before the revision of the law in February 2014.
-In a decision of 14 April 2014, 157 the Court said that in view of the numerous pending files, not every asylum procedure could be decided within the provided time limit.
+In a decision of 14 April 2014,178 the Court said that in view of the numerous pending files, not every asylum procedure could be decided within the provided time limit.
 Based on these special circumstances, the Court considered it unavoidable that the procedures take more time than what the law designated, which expresses itself in the term "normally" used in Article 37 AsylA.